rjmacarthy/angular2-routing-example/readme.md

 Look no further!

-This is an starter angular 2 app which has child / sub routing implemented for your enjoyment.
+This is a starter angular 2 app which has child / sub routing implemented for your enjoyment.